Nikolay Bogolyubov: Moscow (from 1943)

-Steklov Institute (1947–?)
+Steklov Institute (from 1947)

-In 1947, Nikolay Bogolyubov organized and became the Head of the Department of Theoretical Physics at the Steklov Institute of Mathematics.
-In 1969, the Department of Theoretical Physics was separated into the Departments of Mathematical Physics (Head Vasily Vladimirov), of Statistical Mechanics, and of Quantum Field Theory (Head Mikhail Polivanov).
-While working in the Steklov Institute, Nikolay Bogolyubov and his school contributed to science with many important works including works on renormalization theory, renormalization group, axiomatic S-matrix theory, and works on the theory of dispersion relations.
+In 1947, Bogolyubov organized and became the head of the Department of Theoretical Physics at the Steklov Institute of Mathematics.
+In 1969, the Department of Theoretical Physics was separated into the Departments of Mathematical Physics (head: Vasily Vladimirov), of Statistical Mechanics, and of Quantum Field Theory (Head Mikhail Polivanov).
+While working in the Steklov Institute, Bogolyubov and his school contributed to science with many important works including works on renormalization theory, renormalization group, axiomatic S-matrix theory, and works on the theory of dispersion relations.

 In the late 1940s and 1950s, Bogolyubov worked on the theory of superfluidity and superconductivity, where he developed the method of BBGKY hierarchy for a derivation of kinetic equations, formulated microscopic theory of superfluidity, and made other essential contributions.
 Later he worked on quantum field theory, where introduced the Bogoliubov transformation, formulated and proved the Bogoliubov's edge-of-the-wedge theorem and Bogoliubov–Parasyuk theorem (with Ostap Parasyuk), and obtained other significant results.
 In the 1960s his attention turned to the quark model of hadrons; in 1965 he was among the first scientists to study the new quantum number color charge.

-In 1946, Nikolay Bogolyubov was elected as a Corresponding Member of the Academy of Sciences of the Soviet Union.
-He was elected a full member (academician) of the Academy of Sciences of the Ukrainian SSR and in full member of the Academy of Sciences of the USSR in 1953.
+In 1946, Bogolyubov was elected as a corresponding member of the Academy of Sciences of the Soviet Union.
+He was elected a full member (academician) of the Academy of Sciences of the Ukrainian SSR and a full member of the Academy of Sciences of the USSR in 1953.

 Dubna (1956–1992)

-Since 1956, he worked in the Joint Institute for Nuclear Research (JINR), Dubna, Russia, where he was a founder (together with Dmitry Blokhintsev) and the first director of the Laboratory of Theoretical Physics.
-This laboratory, where Nikolay Bogolyubov worked for a long time, has traditionally been the home of the prominent Russian schools in quantum field theory, theoretical nuclear physics, statistical physics, and nonlinear mechanics.
-Nikolay Bogolyubov was Director of the JINR in the period 1966–1988.
+From 1956, he worked in the Joint Institute for Nuclear Research in Dubna, Russia, where he was a founder (together with Dmitry Blokhintsev) and the first director of the Laboratory of Theoretical Physics.
+This laboratory, where Bogolyubov worked for a long time, has traditionally been the home of the prominent Russian schools in quantum field theory, theoretical nuclear physics, statistical physics, and nonlinear mechanics.
+Bogolyubov was the director of the Joint Institute for Nuclear Research from 1966 to 1988.

-Work in Ukraine after the WWII
+Post-war work in Ukraine

-In the post-war years, M. M. Bogolyubov worked as the dean of the Faculty of Mechanics and Mathematics at Kyiv University and headed the Department of Probability Theory at the Institute of Mathematics of the Academy of Sciences of the Ukrainian SSR (now – NASU Institute of Mathematics).
+In the post-war years, Bogolyubov worked as the dean of the Faculty of Mechanics and Mathematics at Kiev University and headed the Department of Probability Theory at the Institute of Mathematics of the Academy of Sciences of the Ukrainian SSR.
 His first students in nonlinear mechanics were Yurii Mitropolskyi and Yu.
 V. Blagoveshchensky, and in probability theory and mathematical statistics, I. I. Gikhman.

-In the first half of the 1960s, Bogolyubov worked on organizing the Institute for Theoretical Physics of the Academy of Sciences of the Ukrainian SSR (now – Bogolyubov Institute for Theoretical Physics of the National Academy of Sciences of Ukraine) and from 1966 to 1973, he served as its director.
-When the institute was established in 1966, it consisted of three departments: Mathematical Methods in Theoretical Physics (Head: Academician Ostap Parasyuk), Theory of the Nucleus (Head: Alexander Davydov), and Theory of Elementary Particles (Albert Tavkhelidze).
-In 1968, the institute organized the Department of Nuclear Reaction Theory (Head: Oleksiy Sytenko).
+In the first half of the 1960s, Bogolyubov worked on organizing the Institute for Theoretical Physics of the Academy of Sciences of the Ukrainian SSR, and from 1966 to 1973, he served as its director.
+When the institute was established in 1966, it consisted of three departments: the Mathematical Methods in Theoretical Physics (head: Academician Ostap Parasyuk), the Theory of the Nucleus (head: Alexander Davydov), and the Theory of Elementary Particles (Albert Tavkhelidze).
+In 1968, the institute organized the Department of Nuclear Reaction Theory (head: Oleksiy Sytenko).